Alejandra Mickle-- Habitat Restoration Extraordinaire

 Ale received her BS in Biology with a focus on Marine Biology.
 Under the advisement of Dr. Chris Stallings, she developed a love for marine science and research through her undergraduate work on seagrasses.
 After taking a few years to work as a Marine Technician for the FSUCML, Ale pursued her Masters in Oceanography, in Biogeochemistry tract under the guidance of Dr. Dean Grubbs and Dr. Jeff Chanton.

 Born and raised in Lima, Peru, Ale developed a deep love for the ocean and sea life, spending most summers at the beach with her family.
-When she was 15, her family emigrated to the United States and settled in Georgia.
-In an effort to get out of a landlocked state, Ale decided to begin her college career at Florida State.
+When she was 15, her family emigrated to the United States and settled in central Georgia.
+In an effort to get back to the coastline, Ale decided to begin her college career at Florida State.
 While working on her Masters thesis on the trophic ecology and bioaccumulation of mercury in Gulf of Mexico hagfishes, she was selected as a science policy fellow for the Gulf Research Program’s Science Policy Fellowship program of the National Academies of Science, Engineering, and Medicine.
 She was then placed in the U.S. Fish and Wildlife Service Natural Resource Damage Assessment and Restoration (NRDAR) office in Fairhope, Alabama.

 This fellowship offered Ale a first glimpse into the interaction between science and policy –it applied her background in fieldwork and research to ecological restoration of affected resources.
 This experience then acted as a springboard to her current position at National Oceanic Atmospheric Administration (NOAA) in the Damage Assessment Remediation, Restoration Program (DARRP).
 DARRP is a division of NOAA that acts on the behalf of the American public to hold parties accountable and restore injured natural resources that result from oil spills or hazardous waste releases.
 As a Marine Habitat Restoration Specialist, Ale aids in the development, coordination and implementation of monitoring and evaluating metrics of projects implemented across the U.S., as well as manage data and coordinate with co-trustees and partners on the most effective ways to implement and fund these projects.
 She also provides scientific research and programmatic support primarily for the southeastern United States.